Kiwi musician Margaret Urlich, 57, dies after two-year cancer battle

-One of New Zealand's best-known musicians, Margaret Urlich, has died after a two-and-a-half-year struggle with cancer.
+One of New Zealand's best-known and beloved musicians, Margaret Urlich, has died after a two-and-a-half-year struggle with cancer.

 According to a spokesperson, Urlich died quietly on Monday at her home in New South Wales' Southern Highlands, surrounded by her family.